SUPREME LP RECORDINGS

 I also auditioned the assorted Von Karajan, Karl Bohm and Eugene Jochum et al recordings on various labels.
 The Decca/Solti albums were sonically superior to all the others.

 Mozart Opera Recordings: I haven't heard any Mozart opera albums that are good enough to make this list.
 Most of the finest performances were on EMI, Philips and DGG.
 There were also some early stereo recordings from Decca.
-I personally own (mainly) the EMI sets (Guilini, Klemperer and Bohm), but I have auditioned the various alternatives, which have been "for sale" in the store.
+I personally own (mainly) the EMI sets (Guilini, Klemperer and Bohm), but I have auditioned the various alternatives, which have been "for sale" in my (now former) store.

 MUSICAL HERITAGE SOCIETY LYRITA REISSUES